bart747/bart747/_posts/2016-01-05-progressive-images.md

 So in this case <code>clientHeight</code> is faster.

-Notice that CSS transition also takes time, so <code>window.onload</code> would actually delay appearance of pictures.
+Notice that CSS animations also take time, so <code>window.onload</code> would actually delay the appearance of pictures.

 ## It's So Imperfect